PayneLabs/camaleon-docker/README.md

-# README

-TODO:
-1. Install memcached, dalli for better caching
-2. Add redis for Rails
-3. Make production-ready so that users can easily deploy to a VPS/droplet/whatever or a docker host like heroku

 # Camaleon Docker

-A Dockerized, ready to deploy implementation of Camaleon CMS with Rails 5.0.
+A Dockerized, ready to deploy implementation of Camaleon CMS with Rails 5.0. **WIP**

 ## Getting Started